mfwolffe/PrimeProfiler/README.md

 #### long term goals for this
-- use this as an excuse to learn basics of low-level languages, then instrument those binaries
+- use this as an excuse to learn basics of more low-level languages, then instrument those binaries

 <hr>